ShipEngine/shipengine-js/docs/normalize-address.md

 Errors
 -----------------------
-If the address is not valid or cannot be normalized properly, or if a network or server error is encounted, the `normalizeAddress` method will throw a [`ShipEngineError`](https://github.com/ShipEngine/shipengine-js/blob/dc2a6cd5dba7f3e62f35b9d2224270bb94700897/src/errors/shipengine-error.ts#L7-L44).
+If the address is not valid or cannot be normalized properly, or if a network or server error is encountered, the `normalizeAddress` method will throw a [`ShipEngineError`](https://github.com/ShipEngine/shipengine-js/blob/dc2a6cd5dba7f3e62f35b9d2224270bb94700897/src/errors/shipengine-error.ts#L7-L44).

 Example